AlgoMaster Logo

 Intuition

-Both arrays are sorted, so we know the largest elements are at the ends.
-And the back of nums1 is empty, waiting to be filled.
-So here's the idea: start from the back of both arrays, compare the two largest unplaced elements, and put the bigger one at the end of nums1.
-Then move the pointers backward.
+Both arrays are sorted, so their largest elements sit at the ends, and the placeholder slots at the back of nums1 are exactly where the largest merged values belong.
+Start from the back of both arrays, compare the two largest unplaced elements, place the bigger one at the end of nums1, and move the pointers backward.

 Algorithm